zoobzio/pipz/docs/concepts/connectors.md

 ### Concurrent

-Runs multiple processors in parallel with isolated data:
+Runs multiple processors in parallel with isolated data, waiting for all to complete:

 > **⚠️ Important:** Concurrent is designed specifically for **independent I/O operations with latency**.
 The overhead of cloning data for goroutine isolation means it should NOT be used for fast operations like validation or simple calculations.

+**Context Handling:** Concurrent passes the original context to all processors, preserving distributed tracing, request IDs, and other context values.
+All processors will be cancelled if the parent context is cancelled.

 #### When to Use Concurrent